Exotic meats: How many Points are in venison, rattlesnake, and other game meats?

 Remember the basics.
 All of the game meats mentioned here have high protein and low fat content, meaning they’re going to cook quickly.
 Don’t be surprised when they only take a few minutes to brown, and be wary of overcooking.

 Most important, be daring enough to opt for something new.
-Bragging to your friends that you’ve mastered the art of skewering snake meat or barbecuing buffalo may be sufficient motivation for some to brave exotic fare, but the health benefits offered by game meat are reason enough to try it!
+Bragging to your friends that you’ve mastered the art of skewering snake meat or barbecuing bison may be sufficient motivation for some to brave exotic fare, but the health benefits offered by game meat are reason enough to try it!